 through the experiences and actions of people.

-Let me also offer a fundamental principle as a premise, and to support the ideas presented in this write-up:
+A Fundamental Principle as a premise to support the ideas presented in this write-up:

 People are ‘experiential’ by nature.

 People learn (assimilation and accommodation) mainly through their experiences, behaviors, observations and reflections.
 Learning is an emergent process.

 To offer a famous well known quote by Andrew Carnegie;

 “As I grow older, I pay less attention to what (people) say, I just watch what they do.”